Jessie James Decker Shows Off 25-Pound Weight Loss In Daisy Dukes, How She Did It & What She Weighs Now

 Back in January, Decker shared a before and after photo of her recent weight loss on her Instagram account.

-In the same post, she spoke openly to her 3 million fans in a video about how she got back into shape while she also told fans that she never had much a problem losing weight and staying healthy until she became a mom.
+In the same post, she spoke openly to her three million fans in a video about how she got back into shape.
+She also told fans that she never had much of a problem losing weight and staying healthy until she became a mom.
 Jessie also revealed that she hit 165 pounds with her first child.